Ultimate magazine theme for WordPress.

 If you have multiple accounts with defined contribution plans, like several 401 (k) from different employers, you need to calculate a specific RMD for each account and pick up the exact amount from each.
 Your 401 (k) plans and other defined contribution plans will often calculate your RMD for you, but to simplify things, you can consolidate your 401 (k) into one account or even transfer your savings to a single IRA.

 If you have multiple IRAs, you can raise your total RMD amount from one IRA or a portion from each of your IRAs.
-On the same subject : Liz Weston: Take these steps to reduce volatility in retirement fund investments.
+See the article : WILLIAMS: Extra time to fund IRA for 2020 | Community.
 Unlike defined contribution plans, you do not have to take separate RMDs from each IRA.

 Exceptions to RMD rules